dariushazimi/dariushazimi.github.io/_posts/2021-03-24-Deep-Learning-in-Python.md

 ---
 layout: post
 title: Deep learning in Python
-# subtitle: How to get the elements from a list using Map
+# subtitle: How to get elements from a list using Map
 tags: [Forward propagation, deep learning, DL]
 ---